 At first glance, Experian IdentityWorks’ dashboard and design looks easy to navigate.
 It is a design with plenty of clickable buttons, so you can access various aspects of the service when you need them.

 However, as I began digging into the various features of IdentityWorks, I experienced plenty of frustration.
 The organization of the dashboard is poor, as it was difficult to find some of the features.
 Things like lost wallet help or viewing any alerts related to your social media accounts should not require working through multiple menus.

 IdentityWorks recently updated its interface, but I think the new interface is harder to use than the old interface.
-At the same time as the redesign, IdentityWorks reduced the number of pricing tiers and began requiring those using the 30-day free trial to submit a credit card at the time of signup.
+At the same time as the redesign, IdentityWorks reduced the number of pricing tiers and began requiring those using the seven-day free trial to submit a credit card at the time of signup.

 As I moved deeper into my testing period with IdentityWorks, I was able to find the features I wanted a little more easily.
 However, it would be better if the IdentityWorks’ interface was simply easier to use and better designed from the start.

 I also really disliked seeing advertisements sprinkled throughout the interface for obtaining a personal loan or for applying for a new credit card.
 Ads like this make it a little tougher to trust that IdentityWorks really has my best interests in mind, rather than its own interests of trying to make a commission off a new loan I choose to open.